akshaysura/sitecorechat/sitecorebot/README.md

 3. And then run the bot.
 Either directly -> `python app.py` or open `code app.py` and run it via the "Play" button top right.
 F5 probably also works.

 ## Profit!
-The bot is (currently) configured to run in [https://api.slack.com/apis/connections/socket](Sockets Mode), so no further configuration is required.
+The bot is (currently) configured to run in (https://api.slack.com/apis/connections/socket)[Sockets Mode], so no further configuration is required.
 It will connect directly to Slack's API servers and get to work.

 ## API Documentation